President Obama offers disaster aid to New Jersey

 RESIDENTS WORRY

-"It's raging right now," said Police Sergeant Alex Popov.
-"We've had to close streets we never had to close before,"
+"It's raging right now," Police Sergeant Alex Popov said.
+"We've had to close streets we never had to close before."

-Some 1,500 people who live near the river have been evacuated, he said.
-Two shelters have been opened up.

 From overhead, water could be seen covering much of Paterson's old industrial area, and two bridges were submerged along the roaring debris-filled river.

-Highly impoverished, Paterson is home to many immigrants and is New Jersey's third-largest city.
+Federal funding will also be made available to state and local governments and some private nonprofit organizations for emergency work and repairs in the counties of Atlantic, Cape May, Cumberland and Salem.

+FEMA said more counties may be made eligible after damage assessments were completed.

-Fewer than 20 miles south, the Rahway River was flooded but far less ferocious in Maplewood.
+Fewer than 20 miles south of Paterson, the Rahway River was flooded but far less ferocious in Maplewood.
 Residents of the upscale suburban town were busily bailing out their basements.

 "This was not an earthquake and a tsunami.
 We're probably quite lucky," said Arthur Moorhead, 56, as he dumped ruined clothing and books into a garbage container and spread others on his lawn to dry.